Tahini is not the easiest item to find in the grocery store. The reason? Blame its versatility.

 Sauces & Condiment Aisle: A few stores choose to put tahini in their sauces and condiment aisles - the place you’d go to find things like mustard, sriracha, harissa, sesame oil etc. This is done because tahini serves as a great base ingredient for a variety of sauces.
 Our Tahini & Pesto is an example of a delicious ready-to-go tahini sauce, perfect on pastas!

 Deli/Refrigeration Aisle: It’s not unusual to find tahini near the refrigeration aisle.
 40% of real hummus is made out of tahini (sesame paste) so some stores (normally delicatessens and health food shops), put it near this aisle.
-And if you’re wondering how tahini is best stored, we’ve written a piece on how best to store our tahini!
+And if you’re wondering how tahini is best stored, we’ve written a piece answering the commonly asked storage question - does tahini go bad?

 Why is tahini located in so many different places?